watem-sedem/watem-sedem/docs/curve-number.rst

                 0   & \text{else} & P \leq I_a
             \end{array}

-:math:`S`, finally, can be expressed in function of the dimensionless curve number :math:`CN`, an empirical parameter ranging between 0 (everything infiltrates, e.g. a dry very porous soil) and 100 (nothing infiltrates, e.g. a parking lot):
+:math:`S`, finally, can be expressed as a function of the dimensionless curve number :math:`CN`, an empirical parameter ranging between 0 (everything infiltrates, e.g. a dry very porous soil) and 100 (nothing infiltrates, e.g. a parking lot):